How To Do A Cut Crease: Your Step By Step Guide

-2. Pack on a dark berry shade around your eyelid within the crease
+2. Use a brush to apply a dark berry eyeshadow shade around your eyelid within the crease

 3. Use a slightly lighter pink shade around the outside of the dark shade, blend these two shades in to one another